 Ready to eat, shelf stable foods.

 Quick and easy is the name of the game.
 Peanut butter.
 Crackers.
 Those ready to eat packets of tuna.
 Again, things you can pick up a little at a time each time you make a grocery run.
-For longer term storage look towards rice, beans, pasta, and canned items.

-You are not going to want to be stuck spraying your sweet patoot clean with a honey bear filled with cold water unless the apocalypse really is in full swing.
+Don’t be stuck spraying your sweet patoot clean with a honey bear filled with cold water unless the apocalypse really is in full swing.
 Until then stock up on the TP.

 Over The Counter Medications and Prescriptions